Bloomberg Terminal

 - Tick History Market Depth: best 10 bids and best 10 asks, for NYSE-listed securities only (the other three only have the best bid/ask)

-TH Times & Sales data files can be very large, ~TBs/year for actively traded symbols, so generally students request no more than a few days of Time & Sales data.
-TH Market Depth data can be quite large for actively traded symbols.
+TH Times & Sales data files can be very large, TB/year for actively traded symbols, so students generally request no more than a few days of Time & Sales data.
+TH Market Depth data can also be quite large for actively traded symbols.

 Options data is available only by chain or by individual contract.
 Chain data for actively traded symbols can be very large, even for summary data and particularly across longer date ranges.

-We have access to a variety of other data products through Tick History (index constituents, corporation actions, etc) but the four above are used most often by researchers and students.
+We have access to a variety of other data products through Tick History (index constituents, corporate actions, etc) but the four above are used most often by researchers and students.

-When we request data for a symbol from Tick History, we request it by an instrument code called a RIC.
+When we request data for a symbol from Tick History, we request it using an instrument code called a RIC.
 RICs can be looked up using LSEG's RIC Search.
+Students and faculty don't need to look up RICs to request data: ticker symbols and descriptive names are sufficient.

 To request data, complete a Request Resources form on the Hanlon Lab's website with details about your request (symbols, date ranges, etc).
 Students should use their faculty advisor as the approver; faculty can self-approve or directly email HFSL staff.